 Manufacturer’s Certificate of Proper Installation: In accordance with Section 01640 - Manufacturers’ Services.

-Construction Photographs In accordance with Section 01040 - Coordination, and as may otherwise be required in the Contract Documents.
+Construction Photographs In accordance with Section 01040 – Coordination, Section 01710 – Pre-Construction Structural Survey, and as may otherwise be required in the Contract Documents.

 Contract Closeout Submittals: In accordance with Section 01780 - Contract Closeout.